Mxyuki/AMQ-Scripts/README.md

 Kempanator will add it to his Chat Plus script, so you don't need to have a lot of script, and will add some other options and fix some problems that might exist.

+# AMQ Chat Image To Link

+AMQ Chat Image To Link is a script that make that you can `Drag` an image saved on your computer or `Paste` a copied image into AMQ chatbox and it will add to your message a litterbox file to send

+I advise to use this script with a script that show image in chat.

+*Also big thank to Kitty for allowing API request from AMQ*

 # AMQ Chat Image

 AMQ Chat Image is a script that detect when there is a link that finish with png/jpg/gif, and then make the image appear under it in the chat.